 To prepare students for the industrial placement, in addition to the training provided in years 2-4, students will undertake a two-week preparatory training course prior to their 5th year.

-This course will include training in reflective learning and professional development, entrepreneurship, project management, and writing work placement reports.
+This course will include training in topics such as reflective learning and professional development, entrepreneurship, project management, and writing work placement reports.
 In addition, industry and academic experts will provide sessions on useful advice on topics such as law, compliance, ethics, health and safety, professional/effective communication, Intellectual Property (protection and commercialisation), funding (trusts/foundations) landscape and international regulation and regional sea conventions.

 For first year entry, prospective students must have:

-• >English and Maths to at least National 5, Standard Grade or GCSE level
+- English and Maths to at least National 5, Standard Grade or GCSE level

 AND

-• >Four Scottish Highers at grade AABB or above (at least 2 from Chemistry, Biology, Physics, Geology, Geography, Environmental Science, Maths, Computer Science or other science subjects) OR
+- Four Scottish Highers at grade AABB or above (at least 2 from Chemistry, Biology, Physics, Geology, Geography, Environmental Science, Maths, Computer Science or other science subjects) OR

-• >Three A Levels at grade BBC or above (at least 2 sciences as listed above) OR
+- Three A Levels at grade BBC or above (at least 2 sciences as listed above) OR

-• >Recognised Access to HE courses (SWAP): ABB
+- Recognised Access to HE courses (SWAP): ABB

 International students whose first language is not English must also meet relevant language competency standards.